Establish whether the GDPR applies to you

 Data subject rights

-Data security and reporting
+Data security and breach management

 As part of your wider GDPR audit, a data security risk assessment enables you to identify the specific security risks you are faced with, and the “appropriate” measures needed to address those risks.